pingidentity/pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster/README.md

 [docker-compose.yaml](https://raw.githubusercontent.com/pingidentity/pingidentity-devops-getting-started/master/11-docker-compose/05-pingfederate-cluster/docker-compose.yaml)

+Note: The example uses the DNS Discovery feature available as of PingFederate 10.

 ## Getting started

 Please refer to the [Docker Compose Overview](./) for details on how to start, stop, cleanup stacks.